CF201d31/201project/user-stories.md

 As a user, I want to receive feedback based on my answers presented in a visually stimulating page.

 As a user, I want to see all my drink options.

+As a user, I want all the pages to have a common theme.